System Design Space

 Timeouts

-• Connection timeout - time to establish a connection
+• Connection timeout limits the time spent establishing a connection.

-• Read timeout - time to wait for a response
+• Read timeout limits the time spent waiting for a response.

 Circuit Breaker